Below are some of the key points of Floyd-Warshall’s shortest path for all node pairs

-Algorithm : Floyd-Warshall 1.
-Create a two-dimensional array of size n x n for storing the length of the shortest path from every node to every other node. n is the number of nodes in the graph.
-Initialize all the cells of this array to ∞.
+1. Create a two-dimensional array of size n x n for storing the length of the shortest path between all node pairs. n is the number of nodes in the graph.
+Initialize all the cells of this array with ∞.
 2. For every node i in the graph, initialize the distance of the node to itself as 0.
 Distance [ i ] [ i ] = 0.
-3. For every edge (u, v) in the graph, initialize the distance array as the weight of the edge.
+3. For every edge ( u, v ) in the graph, initialize the distance array as the weight of the edge.
 Distance [ u ] [ v ] = Weight of (u, v) 4.
-For every node k in [ 1..n ] do For every node i in [ 1..n ] do For every node j in [ 1..n ] do If ( Distance [ i ] [ j ] > Distance [ i ] [ k ] + Distance [ k ] [ j ] ) : Distance [ i ] [ j ] = Distance [ i ] [ k ] + Distance [ k ] [ j ]
+For every node k in [ 1 … n ] do For every node i in [ 1 … n ] do For every node j in [ 1 … n ] do If ( Distance [ i ] [ j ] > Distance [ i ] [ k ] + Distance [ k ] [ j ] ) : Distance [ i ] [ j ] = Distance [ i ] [ k ] + Distance [ k ] [ j ]

 Floyd-Warshall path construction example